 ANSWER: Fundraising is the raising of money for a cause, which in this case seems to be for a worthy effort.
 From your Email, you also stated that some church members rejected raising money on church grounds based upon some Bible verses in Mark 11.
-These verses discussed Jesus chasing out the "moneychangers" and those who sold pigeons and other goods out of Jerusalem's temple.
+These verses discussed Jesus chasing out the moneychangers and those who sold pigeons and other goods out of Jerusalem's temple.

+What the moneychangers were doing has almost no bearing on the issue of church fundraising.
 The changing of money was a needed service for the temple.
 Any currency that would be used at the temple (for example, as an offering) had to be exchanged for special coinage.
 Moneychangers made their money by charging a fee (a fee THEY set) for exchanging currency.
 This business could be very lucrative, in part, because it was so easy to cheat people.

 Additionally, Jesus condemned those at the temple because they were robbing or stealing from others for their OWN benefit.
 Raising funds on church owned property by selling stuff (usually donated) at a reasonable fee and using the proceeds for OTHERS who have legitimate needs is a far cry from robbery for godless gain.

 It is commendable that elderly people, on limited retirement income, still want to do their share in serving the Ekklesia or church.
 Fundraising activities such as hosting a paid meal open to the public, or selling soda, chips, cakes, cookies, snacks and so on are an excellent way for them to be able to serve and do their part in contributing to the benefit of other believers in the group.
-The God of the Bible does not condemn activities like this.
+The God of the Bible does not condemn activities like these.